Perezented/Sprint-Challenge-State-Management-Smurfs/Answers.md

 ### 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!

-Context, it feels like a simplier version of what needs to be done.
+Context, it feels like a simpler version of what needs to be done.